reflex-dev/reflex-web/pcweb/pages/customers/stories/bayesline.md

 This powerful combination of out-of-the-box functionality and flexibility made Reflex an attractive choice for Bayesline.

 Sebastian and Misha originally started building with Reflex to create a minimum viable product that would get them through YC and their initial funding round.
-They quickly learned that Reflex was already ready for production-grade apps.
+They quickly learned that Reflex was already ready to build production grade web apps.

 ```md quote Sebastian
 Turns out I don’t see right now, as it stands at least, reasons to migrate from Reflex to somewhere else.
 ```

-Bayesline has since scaled from an MVP to a production app that investors leverage daily and continues to build intensive data apps with Reflex.
+Bayesline has since scaled from an MVP that investors leverage daily.
+The team continues to build and deploy data-intensive apps using Reflex.